You are here

 - Gordon-Reed, Annette.
 The Hemingses of Monticello.
 New York: Norton, 2008.

 - Hemphill, John M. II, ed.
 "John Wayles Rates His Neighbors."
 VMHB vol. 66, no. 3 (1958): 302-06.

 - Hochman, Steven Harold.
 "Thomas Jefferson: A Personal Financial Biography."
 PhD diss., University of Virginia, 1987.

 - Thomas Jefferson's accounts with John Wayles, Fee Book.
-Huntington Library, San Marino, California.
+Thomas Jefferson Papers, Huntington Library, San Marino, California.

-- 2. All of the above information on marriage, birth and death dates are from Thomas Jefferson's prayer book, Albert and Shirley Small Special Collections Library, University of Virginia.
+- 2. All of the above information on marriage, birth, and death dates comes from Thomas Jefferson's prayer book, Special Collections, University of Virginia Library.

-- 3. Isaac Jefferson, Memoirs, 4; Madison Hemings, "Life Among the Lowly," Pike County Republican, March 13, 1873.
-A December 20, 1802 letter from Thomas Gibbons, a Federalist planter of Georgia, to Jonathan Dayton states that Sally Hemings "is half sister to his first wife."
-(Clements Library, University of Michigan).
-Similarly, a letter from Thomas Turner in the May 31, 1805 Boston Repertory states, "an opinion has existed . . . that this very Sally is the natural daughter of Mr. Wales, who was the father of the actual Mrs. Jefferson."
+- 3. Isaac Jefferson, Memoirs, 13; Madison Hemings, "Life Among the Lowly," Pike County Republican, March 13, 1873.
+A December 20, 1802, letter from Thomas Gibbons, a Federalist planter of Georgia, to Jonathan Dayton states that Sally Hemings "is half sister to his first wife" (Clements Library, University of Michigan).
+Similarly, a letter from Thomas Turner in the May 31, 1805, Boston Repertory states, "an opinion has existed . . . that this very Sally is the natural daughter of Mr. Wales, who was the father of the actual Mrs. Jefferson."